orbisgis/h2gis/docs/ST_SimplifyPreserveTopology.md

 If a small hole is very near an edge, it is possible for the edge to be moved by a relatively large tolerance value and end up with the hole outside the result shell.
 Similarly, it is possible for a small polygon component to end up inside a nearby larger polygon.
-A workaround is to test for this situation in post-processing and remove any invalid holes or polygons.
+A workaround is to test for this situation in pre-processing and remove any invalid holes or polygons.
 :::

 ## Examples